 To do this, you may need to get to know the process required to buy a house in France.
 There are specific rules relating to both holiday homes and relocating to France as a resident and these come with associated costs.

-When you’re looking to buy a house in France, a scouting trip can help you assess exactly what’s available on the market and what will suit your requirements.
+When you’re looking to buy property in France, a scouting trip can help you assess exactly what’s available on the market and what will suit your requirements.

 From rural retreats in wine country to cultural and sporting centres, France has a lot to offer.
 Holiday homes in France are found across the country; some are drawn to the temperate clime and glamour of the South, others to the slopes of Chamonix or Val-d'Isère or the cultural hubs of major cities.